laurilehmijoki/s3_website/README.md

 For backward-compatibility reasons, this setting is `false` by default.

-In this context, the word *object* refers to object on S3, not a file on the file system.
+In this context, the word *object* refers to object on S3, not file-system file.

 ### Specifying custom concurrency level